-While the new all-inclusive sports park will be used most intensively by the 15,000 people who live within a five mile radius of the site, the unique character of the park is expected to draw people from throughout the region, whether through organized sports leagues or simply families seeking a place where members of diverse ages and abilities can feel welcome together.
+While the new all-inclusive sports park is used most intensively by the 15,000 people who live within a five-mile radius of the site, the unique character of the park draws people from throughout the region, whether through organized sports leagues or simply families seeking a place where members of diverse ages and abilities can feel welcome together.

 Parks are ideal democratic gathering spaces, where people can reach across cultural barriers to play for the same team and where children and families can meet on the same playground.
-The planned park will exemplify the values of shared community space, where everyone is included.
+The park will exemplifies the values of shared community space, where everyone is included.

-The completed park will be visited by approximately 200,000 people per year, and used repeatedly be approximately 10,000 visitors.
+Mountain View Champions Park is visited by approximately 200,000 people annually and used by approximately 10,000 visitors.

-Approximately 40 percent of frequent park users will be people experiencing disabilities and their families (including non-family support providers).
-Ethnic communities will use the park in approximate proportion to their population in the surrounding community.
+Approximately 40% of frequent park users are people experiencing disabilities and their families (including non-family support providers).
+Ethnic communities use the park in approximate proportion to their population in the surrounding community.
 Ultimately, the entire region benefits from a unique park space exemplifying the values of a shared society in which all people are included and welcomed.